jamescostian/borrow-state/README.md

 This way everything is safe, but it's also slow because you're purposefully blocking operations.
 To make things faster, read-only operations can be batched together.

+## Caveats

++ You can't touch your state's `unblock` property
++ You can't create a brand new object for your state - you must manipulate the existing object that was passed in when asking for the state
++ You *must* unblock or else things will stay blocked
++ If you use `unsafe: true`, things will be faster *but* if a read-only operation is not actually read-only, your state loses all integrity.
+Conversely, if you use the default (`unsafe: false`), integrity is always maintained *but* you can't have two read-only operations happening simultaneously through the API :weary:

 ## Contributing

 Contributions welcome!
 Please read the [contributing guidelines](CONTRIBUTING.md) first.